Quantity Surveyor and Estimation Engineer banner

 1. High-pressure environment with tight deadlines.

-3. Potential for disputes and conflicts.
+3. Potential for disputes with contractors.

-4. Requires continuous learning and adaptation.
+4. Need for continuous learning and adaptation.

-8. Dealing with complex contracts and regulations.
+7. Dealing with complex regulations and standards.